MartaKacz/RepData_PeerAssessment1/PA1_template.md

+---
-# Reproducible Research: Peer Assessment 1
+title: "Reproducible Research: Peer Assessment 1"
-Marta Kaczmarz
+author: "Marta Kaczmarz"
-Sunday, September 14, 2014
+date: "Sunday, September 14, 2014"
+output: html_document

+---

 This is a report (R mark document) that answers the questions from Peer Assessment 1.